In accordance with its mandates in relation to pre-2020 climate action, the ADP will

 Forum on Cities and

 Sub-National Authorities.
-At the upcoming session in October (ADP 2-6), technical expert
+At the October session (ADP 2-6), technical expert meetings

-meetings will focus on opportunities for action on non-CO2 greenhouse gases and carbon capture, use and storage.
-Ultimately, a successful outcome of
+focused on opportunities for action on non-CO2 greenhouse gases and carbon capture, use and storage.
+Ultimately, a